GafryDF/reflections/reflections.md

 What are some situations when branches would be helpful in keeping your history organized?
 How would branches help?

 > branches can help with keeping a main working version and something for experimenting... like new features or different languages... etc

+### reflection (20)

+How do the diagrams help you visualize the branch structure?

+> it makes it a lot easier to see who belongs to whom and who can be reached by whom...
+> and if its reconnected with master or still separated